apetri/IG_Pipeline/README.md

     make

-This will compile and link the code to an executable called Gadget2q\_OMP2\_G800\_TOPNODE16 (only on BGQ, the name of the executable is set by you in the system specific Makefile); of course this too will need its own formatted parameter files, which are a pain to write by hand.
+This will compile and link the code to an executable called Gadget2 (or other, the name of the executable is set by you in the system specific Makefile); of course this too will need its own formatted parameter files, which are a pain to write by hand.
 Luckily Precambrian already did it for us when we ran it last time: the Gadget parameter files are saved in data\_Gadget/Parameters.
-Now comes the interesting part: you could in principle run the Gadget executable manually with mpiexec as usual, but Blue Gene Q requires that you submit your runs through a job submission script.
-This script will be generated automatically for you by submission.py.
-You have to be particularly careful in tuning the knobs in submission\_options.ini: the Blue Gene Q cluster connections have a complicated topology, and we need to specify the shapes and corners of the sub-blocks that make up our computing partition.
-In particular, in your submission\_options.ini file you need to specify the maximum number of simulations a sub block can handle; this of course depends on the size of the simulations (mainly the number of particles), so you need to choose this parameter carefully (for 512x512x512 particles this number is 2).
-After you do this just run

-    python xx_submission.py submission_options.ini 3

-This will tell you how many sub-blocks you need for your job, and you will need to specify which ones you want to use (you have to make sure no one is using those, this script unfortunately does not check for that!); if you wish, this python script will allow you to split the simulation batch in multiple sub-batches that can be run independently, and will generate a submission script for each of these sub-batches.
-If submission.py completes succesfully, you will have your submission script ready in data\_Gadget/Jobs, and it will be called jobsubmitQ\_Gadget\_xxx-series\_n.sh (n is the sub-batch number, that may be absent if you run everything at once).
-Run it

-    ./jobsubmitQ_Gadget_xxx-series_n.sh (BGQ)

-and your Gadget jobs will be on their way to the Blue Gene Q compute nodes!
-Now you have to wait till they complete.
-When done, you are ready for step 2!
+For how to generate the submission scripts for the specific machine you are running on, again, look in the appropriate subdirectory of Submissions.
+Once you have submitted the job, you have to wait till it completes.
+When done, you are ready for step 2, the plane generation.

 **1.4) Read in a snapshot**